-- All supplies and extras - Printed paper datasheets, mobile data recorder, and sampleID labels (30 per bout; only 20 in 2018) - Taped the hole in the cylinder cooler (if it was filled with dry ice in lab). - If used, applied insect repellant away from sampling equipment at least 30 mins before heading into the field.
-Wash hands before handing sampling equipment

-Sample collection: Be sure to...

-- Plan your day so that you service traps within the required window of time - Double check that the location written on the label matches the plotID on the permanent plot marker - Check mesh sleeve for tears or holes - Freeze and store specimens on dry ice - Record all required data and irregularities on mobile application (or paper data sheet if mobile application is unavailable).
+Ц All supplies and extras Printed paper datasheets, mobile data recorder, and sampleID labels (20 per bout) Taped the hole in the cylinder cooler (if it was filled with dry ice in lab).
+If used, applied insect repellant away from sampling equipment at least 30 mins before heading into the field.
+Wash hands before handing sampling equipment Samı ple collection: Be sure to Plan your day so that you service traps within the required window of time Double check that the location written on the label matches the plotID on the permanent plot marker Check mesh sleeve for tears or holes Freeze and store specimens on dry ice Record all required data and irregularities on mobile application (or paper data sheet if mobile application is unavailable).